 In addition to the three-credit hour classes, you’ll enroll during the fall semester in a one-credit-hour seminar designed specifically for residents by the college’s R.A. and in-house faculty member that consists of guest lectures, group discussions, introductions to other Kinder Institute programs, and excursions in and around Columbia.

 We’re excited to be able to supplement select students’ regular financial aid packages with a limited number of Morgan Scholarships, which range in amount from $500 – $2,500, and which are designed to support incoming freshmen during their first year in the Kinder Institute Residential College.
 Morgan Scholarship Applications, instructions for which can be found here, are due February 20, 2019, via email, to Kinder Institute Communications Associate Thomas Kane, KaneTC@missouri.edu.

 A: Anything, really.
 The residential college is designed for students of all backgrounds and academic pursuits who are interested in learning about the complex origins of constitutional democracy in the United States and in building a close-knit, scholarly community right when they get to campus.
 Our hope is that it prepares undergrads to be successful in whatever path they choose at Mizzou and beyond.

-That said, after their first year, college residents will have completed one-third of the required 36 credits for the Kinder Institute’s proposed B.A. in Constitutional Democracy and established a base of knowledge that is particularly well suited for further study in the MU Departments of History and Political Science.
+That said, after their first year, college residents will have a nice head start on completing the Kinder Institute’s proposed B.A. in Constitutional Democracy and will have established a base of knowledge that is particularly well suited for further study in the MU Departments of History and Political Science.

 Q: Does the residential college cost more than regular Mizzou enrollment?